Alcoholics Anonymous: The 12 Steps of AA & Success Rates

 The National Institute on Alcohol Abuse and Alcoholism (NIAA) featured results on a long-term study on AA members.
 The study consisted of formally treated, informally treated (AA), and untreated individuals who suffered from an alcohol problem.10

-• The one-year and three-year follow-up points indicated that half of the participants who entered into AA on their own were abstinent while only a quarter of those who entered into formal treatment were abstinent at the time of the follow-up.
+- The one-year and three-year follow-up points indicated that half of the participants who entered AA on their own were abstinent while only a quarter of those who entered into formal treatment were abstinent at the time of the follow-up.

-Another study mentioned in the same publication observed a smaller outpatient sample.
-The results concluded that over 70% of those who attended a 12-Step program weekly for 6 months before the two-year follow-up point were abstinent from alcohol.
-Another study conducted on those with an untreated drinking problem showed 70% of those with 27 weeks or more in AA were abstinent from alcohol at the 16-year follow-up mark.
-Moreover, the study revealed those with a shorter duration of time in AA had lower rates of abstinence.11
+Another study conducted on people with an untreated drinking problem showed 70% of participants who spent 27 weeks or more in AA were still abstinent from alcohol at the 16-year follow-up mark.
+The study reinforced that those with a shorter duration of time in AA had lower rates of abstinence.11

-Lack of participation appears to hinder the results of the program.
-If people don’t adhere to the structure and attend regular meetings, they won’t receive the full benefit of the program, so it’s important that people are committed to AA to succeed.
+One key factor that influences AA’s success rate is participation.
+If people don’t adhere to the structure and attend regular meetings, they won’t receive the full benefit of the program, so it’s important that people are committed to meeting attendance recommendations.

 Finding Sobriety With American Addiction Centers

 Facilities operated by American Addiction Centers (AAC) offer 12-Step group meetings as part of their treatment programs.
-AAC also provides other evidence-based treatment approaches, including:
+AAC also provides other evidence-based treatment options, including:

 If you or someone you love has an addiction to alcohol and it is affecting their lives, call to speak to a compassionate admissions navigator.